The Pros and Cons of Modern Graniteware Roasters

 Is the Graniteware Safe for Cooking?

 Modern Graniteware is made of thin carbon steel covered with a layer of porcelain enamel.
 The glass coating is inert and free of harmful chemicals.
-It will not interact with any type of food or change the taste or color of your meals.
-If the porcelain coating is not damaged, Graniteware cookware is safe for cooking and storing any type of food including acidic foods.
-If there is a chip on the outside of the cookware, it will not affect the item’s safety or cooking ability, but if the coating is chipped off on the inside, you must stop using it for food preparation and storage.
+It does not interact with food or change the taste or color of your meals.
+If the porcelain coating is not damaged, Graniteware cookware is suitable for cooking and storing all varieties of foods, including acidic meals.
+If there is a chip on the outside of the cookware, it does not affect the safety or cooking ability of the item.
+However, if the coating on the inside peels off, you may no longer use the cookware for food preparation and storage.

 What Can You Cook in a Graniteware Roaster

 Today’s GraniteWare roasters are thinner and less sturdy compared to older models.
-Some cheaper models are thin and flimsy and may have sharp edges which are not finished safely.
-But most of those roasters are still good enough to cook your Thanksgiving turkey to perfection or for baking your own “artisan” bread.
-These pans are perfect for handling large meals and can be used for any type of food you can roast in an oven.
+Some cheaper models are thin and flimsy and may have sharp edges that are not securely finished.
+But most of these roasters are still good enough to cook your Thanksgiving turkey to perfection or bake your own “artisan” bread.
+These pans are perfect for preparing large meals and can be used for all types of foods that you can fry in the oven.

 Advantages: